cparsania/FungiExpresZ/README.md

 FungiExpresZ has been hosted on shinyapps.io server, which can be accessed through link : <http://cparsania.shinyapps.io/fungiexpresz>.
-Due to limited resources, we recommand this to use only if you have smaller data set (\< 10 MB file) or if you want to get a quick look from few SRA samples (\<= 5 samples).
+Due to limited resources, we recommend this to use only if you have smaller data set (\< 10 MB file) or if you want to get a quick look from few SRA samples (\<= 5 samples).
 Current setup allows 15 concurrent users.
 Further, website performance may also affect by internet speed